Wallace R. Wirths: Biography

+Donation to Upsala College

+Wirths donated his family's 229-acre farm in Wantage Township to Upsala College in East Orange in 1978 for usage as a second campus.
+Upsala did not erect any buildings on the property; the only building was a former barn that Wirths converted to offices and a lecture hall.
+Approximately 300 students were enrolled on the campus in 1992.
+Declining enrollment and financial difficulties forced the college to close in 1995.
+The Wirths family bought back the land from the college for $75,000 during the college's bankruptcy and liquidation process.

 Wirths received an honorary doctor of law degree from Upsala College.

 Personal life

-Wirths died on 6 July 2002 from complications of a stroke he suffered in 1996.
+Wirths died on July 6, 2002 from complications of a stroke he suffered in 1996.
 He was buried in Clove Cemetery in Wantage.

-One of Wirths' four adopted sons is New Jersey politician Harold J. Wirths, the state's current commissioner of the New Jersey Department of Labor and Workforce Development.
+One of Wirths' four adopted sons is New Jersey politician Hal Wirths, who served in the New Jersey General Assembly from 2018 to 2024 and was the commissioner of the New Jersey Department of Labor and Workforce Development from 2010 to 2016.